d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 with probability $1-p$ and $0$ (drop) with probability $p$.
-One easy way to implement this is to first draw samples from the uniform distribution $U[0, 1]$. then we can keep those nodes for which the corresponding sample is greater than $p$, dropping the rest.
+One easy way to implement this is to first draw samples from the uniform distribution $U[0, 1]$.
+Then we can keep those nodes for which the corresponding sample is greater than $p$, dropping the rest.

 In the following code, we implement a `dropout_layer` function